Ruskin Bond

 Ruskin Bond (born 19 May 1934) is an Indian author and poet.
 His first novel, The Room on the Roof, published in 1956, received the John Llewellyn Rhys Prize.
-Bond has authored more than 500 short stories, essays, and novels which includes 69 books for children.
+Bond has authored more than 500 short stories, essays, and novels which include 69 books for children.
 He was awarded the Sahitya Akademi Award in 1992 for Our Trees Still Grow in Dehra.
-He was awarded the Padma Shri in 1999 and the Padma Bhushan in 2014.
+He was awarded the Padma Shri Award in 1999 and the Padma Bhushan Award in 2014.

 Life

 Bond was born on 19 May, 1934 in Kasauli, Punjab States Agency, British India.
 His father, Aubrey Alexander Bond, who was British, was born in a military camp in Shahjahanpur, a small town in north India.
 His mother, Edith Clarke, was Anglo-Indian.

 His father taught English to the princesses of Jamnagar palace, and Bond and his sister Ellen lived there till he was six.
 Later, his father joined the Royal Air Force in 1939 and Bond, along with his mother and sister, went to live at his mother's maternal home in Dehradun.
 Shortly after that, he was sent to a boarding school in Mussoorie.

 When Bond was eight years old, his mother separated from his father and married a Punjabi Hindu, Hari.
 His father arranged for Bond to be brought to New Delhi where he was posted.
 Bond was very close to his father and describes this period (1942–1944) with his father as one of the happiest times of his life.
 When he was ten, however, his father died of malaria while posted in Calcutta and was buried in the Bhowanipore War Cemetery in Calcutta.
 At the time, Bond was at his boarding school in Shimla and when informed about this tragedy by his teacher, he was thoroughly heartbroken.
 Later, he was raised in Dehradun.

 He attended Bishop Cotton School in Shimla, graduating in 1951.
 There he won several writing competitions, including the Irwin Divinity Prize and the Hailey Literature Prize.
 He wrote one of his first short stories, "Untouchable", at the age of sixteen in 1951.

 Following high school, he went to his aunt's home in the Channel Islands in 1951 for better prospects and stayed there for two years.
 In London when he was seventeen years old, he started writing his first novel, The Room on the Roof, the semi-autobiographical story of the orphaned Anglo-Indian boy named Rusty.
 It won the John Llewellyn Rhys Prize, (1957) awarded to a British Commonwealth writer under 30.
 While searching for a publisher, he worked in a photo studio in London.
 After getting his novel published, he used the advance money to pay sea passage to return to India and settled in Dehradun.